fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/project/project.md

 At the very least, you should articulate your proposal around *one* of the six visualization areas (defined [here](https://ieeevis.org/year/2025/info/call-participation/area-model#the-vis-area-model)), broadly reviewing limitations with current approaches and how your potential contributions will advance an area.
 Broadly speaking, your project should fit in one of the following areas:

-- Systems & Rendering: Building a visual analytics system that handles large datasets (streaming, GPU, indexing, caching, progressive loading).
+- Systems & Rendering: Building a visual analytics system that handles large and complex datasets (streaming, GPU, indexing, caching, progressive loading).
 - Data Transformations: Designing efficient transformations (sampling, aggregation, dimensionality reduction, graph summarization) that enable interactive exploration.
 - Representation & Interaction: Creating interaction techniques or visual encodings for challenging data (high-dimensional, temporal, geospatial, multimodal, graphs).
 - Analytics & Decisions: Integrating ML/analytics into an end-to-end workflow (e.g., anomaly detection + explanation + interactive refinement).